openshift/origin/examples/sample-app/README.md

      in the buildcfg.json.
 Note that the private docker registry is using ephemeral storage, so when it is stopped, the image will be lost.
 An external volume can be used for storage, but is beyond the scope of this tutorial.

-     If you want to see the build logs of a complete build, use this command (substituting your build id from the "openshift kube list builds" output):
+     If you want to see the build logs of a complete build, use this command (substituting your build id from the "openshift kubectl get builds" output):

-         $ openshift kube buildLogs --id=20f54507-3dcd-11e4-984b-3c970e3bf0b7
+         $ openshift kubectl build-logs 20f54507-3dcd-11e4-984b-3c970e3bf0b7

     The creation of the new image will automatically trigger a deployment of the application.

 12. Wait for the application's frontend pod and database pods to be started (this can take a few mins):

-        $ openshift kube list pods
+        $ openshift kubectl get pods

     Sample output: